David Byrne (footballer, born 1961): Coaching career

 Byrne later coached the Plymouth Argyle youth team and was appointed as Director of Football at Plymouth College of Further Education.

 In November 2006 Byrne was assisting Ian Atkins on a non-contract basis at Torquay United.
 On 28 November 2006, he left his post at PCFE when he was named as the new Youth Team Manager at Swindon Town working under former Plymouth Argyle boss Paul Sturrock.
 After Sturrock left Swindon to take the role of managing his previous club, Plymouth, Byrne took temporary charge of Swindon.
 When Maurice Malpas became manager, Byrne became his assistant.
 Byrne again became Caretaker manager of Swindon following the departure of manager Maurice Malpas, on 14 November 2008.
 Following the news that Danny Wilson was confirmed as the new manager of Swindon Town, on 26 December 2008, Byrne again reverted to being assistant manager.
 On 16 June 2009, he was appointed Head of Player Development at Swindon Town.
 He left that post in August 2010.

 With the restarting of Yeovil Town's academy, in July 2015, Byrne was appointed as the new head of coaching and under 18's manager.
 He left his role in May 2016.

 Byrne joined Dundee United as head of recruitment in March 2019.
+Since then he has left Tannadice with Dundee United in April 2024 appointing former Southampton's Michael Cairney as Byrne old role.